 Refer to our Piercing Sizes chart below for typical starter gauges by jewelry and piercing type.

 Body Jewelry Measurement & Size Conversions

-To learn about how body jewelry is measured, visit our Measuring Body Jewelry section.
+To learn about how body jewelry is measured, visit the Measuring Body Jewelry section of our Infocenter.
 For information on which millimeter measurements correspond with which body jewelry gauges and how inches translate to millimeters, check out our helpful body jewelry size conversion resource.
 You'll also find ball size conversions there, which will help you convert millimeters to inches and vice versa.

 Mixing & Matching Body Jewelry Parts

-If you're interested in learning more about how you can modify your body jewelry, visit our How to Modify Your Belly Ring article with instructional videos.
+If you're interested in learning more about how you can customize your body jewelry, visit our How to Modify Your Belly Ring article, complete with instructional videos.
 The information you'll find there can be applied to any type of threaded jewelry we offer.
-As long as the barbell you want to use has the same threading pattern and size as the decorative ends you love, there's no reason you can't mix and match to make your perfect body jewelry!
-Look in our Body Jewelry Parts section to pick up different sized barbells and decorative ends, or mix pieces from the Parts section with decorative ends from any coordinating piece of jewelry in our Body Jewelry section.
+Refer to our Body Jewelry Parts store category to pick up barbells and decorative ends in various sizes.

-Tip: The threading type and size information for every piece of jewelry we sell can be found in the blue "Details" box on the left side of the page for each product.
+Tip: The threading type and size information for all the jewelry we sell can be found in the Details and Specifications sections of every listing.